andrewgurung/learning-react/README.md

 ### Setting State
 - Use `setState` API to update the state of `strikes` property
 - IMPORTANT: Calling `setState` will update the `state` object and automatically calls `render` method to display the updated `strikes` value
+- React is great in syncing data and UI for us
 ```
 timerTick: function() {
   this.setState({